datagrok-ai/public/libraries/compute-utils/composition-pipeline/README.md

 ## Composition pipeline goal

 A subclassing based customization is not very flexible and practically cannot be reused directly over several pipelines.
 Composition pipeline goal is to provide a way of easily building new pipelines from existing ones.
 To achieve this goal, composition pipeline configuration contains both steps and input/output links specifications.
-This allows to compose multiple pipeline configurations in a single pipeline configuration, which in turn can be composed with additional pipeline configurations.
+This allows to compose multiple pipeline configurations into a single pipeline configuration, which in turn can be composed with additional pipeline configurations.

-## Composition pipeline main concepts
+## Composition pipeline configuration concepts

 - **id** - is an unique name inside a pipeline config.

 - **step** - is a description of an individual RichFunctionView configuration with some additional customization opportunities.

-- **item path** - is a path composed of **ids**, for example if we have a pipeline with id *piplineInner* and a step with id *step1*.
+- **item path** - is a path composed of **ids**.
+For example, if we have a pipeline with id *piplineInner* and a step with id *step1*.
 Inside *piplineInner* **item path** for *step1* is `['step1']`.
-However if *piplineInner* is used as a nested config to build another pipeline *piplineOuter*, inside this new *piplineOuter* the **item path** for *step1* is `['piplineInner', 'step1']`.
+However, if *piplineInner* is used as a nested Pipeline to build another pipeline *piplineOuter*, inside this new *piplineOuter* the **item path** for *step1* is `['piplineInner', 'step1']`.

 - **link** - is a description of a connection between inputs and outputs.
 It is defined by an array of input **item paths** with the